Financial Aid Policies at Colorado Mountain College

 A student can choose to audit a course and it will not count toward his/her enrollment status for financial aid purposes.

-For more and complete information about CMC financial aid policies, please see the Financial Aid Guide.
+For more and complete information about CMC financial aid policies, please read all pages within the Policies on this site.

 Enrollment Status and Financial Aid